-p) Earnings (loss) per share
+p) Loss (earnings) per share

-Basic earnings (loss) per common share is calculated by dividing the earnings (loss) attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
-Diluted earnings (loss) per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
-Stock options, shares to be issued, and warrants outstanding are not included in the computation of diluted earnings (loss) per share if their inclusion would be anti-dilutive.
+Basic loss (earnings) per common share is calculated by dividing the loss (earnings) attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
+Diluted earnings per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
+Stock options, shares to be issued, and warrants outstanding are not included in the computation of diluted loss (earnings) per share if their inclusion would be anti-dilutive.